arakno76/straplate/README.md

 # straplate
-Bootstrap 3 Template with some useful js libraries
+Bootstrap 3 Template with some useful js libraries.
+Beta Version